-This year all games will use the theme "Winter is Coming."
-You may incorporate this theme and interpret this statement as you see fit for your design, but the use of the theme must be evident and well explained.
-You are not required to use Game of Thrones, the source of the quotation, in any fashion, but if you wish to seek inspiration from the Game of Thrones world, you can.
-This is entirely your choice.
+This year all games will use the theme "Bounty."
+You may incorporate this theme and interpret this word as you see fit for your design, but the use of the theme must be evident and well explained.

 Your game can be designed for any audience.
 Young, old, niche, the intended audience is your choice.

 - Your game must have a game board.

 - Your board can be any size or shape, but must fit within one 11"x17" piece of paper.